piel3203/Unsupervise_anomaly_INR/README.md

 ![Result 1](images_readme/qualitativ_results.png)
 *Figure: Qualitative results.
 Muscles from older adults with (a) and without (b) sarcopenia vs. from young subjects (c and d).
 Superposition of the GT (in green) and the prediction (in red)*
 > These overlays show how the model reconstructs muscle shapes.
-Larger reconstruction errors indicate sarcopenic muscles.
+Larger reconstruction errors indicate abnormal shape.

-Example of visualization of 2 first LDA components applied to the latent space of each subjects.
+Example of visualization of the first 2 LDA components applied to the latent space of each subject.
 ![Result 2](images_readme/LDA.png)
 *Figure: Visualization of the first two LDA components applied to the INR’s latent representation of train and test participants for each muscle.
 Blue is for Y, dark green for OH and red for OS.
 A Fisher score and its corresponding p-value is calculated for each muscle.*